racoon63/bandwidth-monitor/README.md

 Create a `config.ini` according to the [config](#config) section.

-The data will be stored relatively to the bandwidth-monitor directory in: `../data/data.json`
+When you didn't define a datapath, the data will be stored relatively to the bandwidth-monitor directory in: `../data/data.json`

 ## Configuration